shalomirungu/phase_3_project/README.md

  ## Conclusion and Recommendations
  The XGB model is the best as it had the best performance on both the training and testing sets.
 From this model, we recommend that:
+ 1. The model should be integrated into Customer Management Systems.
+Collaborate with your IT department to seamlessly integrate the churn prediction model into your customer management systems.
+ 2. International Plans are reviewed and optimized to align with customer needs, considering personalized offerings or promotions.
- 1. Targeted pricing strategies, discounts, or loyalty programs are implemented to manage and reduce total day charges for customers at risk of churn.
+ 3. Targeted pricing strategies, discounts, or loyalty programs are implemented to manage and reduce total day charges for customers at risk of churn.
- 2. Personalized offerings or promotions for international services are considered to align with the customers' needs.
+ 4. Personalized offerings or promotions for international services are considered to align with the customers' needs.
- 3. Voicemail services are evaluated and enhanced, considering additional features or personalized messaging to increase customer engagement.
+ 5. Voicemail services are evaluated and enhanced, considering additional features or personalized messaging to increase customer engagement.
- 4. A detailed analysis of customer behaviors in different areas is done to ensure implementation of region-specific strategies or promotions to address localized concerns.
+ 6. A detailed analysis of customer behaviors in different areas is done to ensure the implementation of region-specific strategies or promotions to address localized concerns.
- 5. Educational campaigns are launched to inform customers about international plan benefits and usage tips.
+ 7. Educational campaigns are launched to inform customers about international plan benefits and usage tips.
- 6. The predictive model is constantly updated  based on new data to ensure its continued accuracy.
+ 8. The predictive model is constantly updated  based on new data to ensure its continued accuracy.
- 7. A robust feedback mechanism is established to gather insights directly from customers.
+ 9. A robust feedback mechanism is established to gather insights directly from customers.

 ## Necessary Links
 * **Jupyter Notebook**